All products HSA/FSA eligible. Monthly financing options available. Buy now, pay later with Affirm. Free 2-day shipping.

 Alternatively, you can create embryos through IVF and freeze them.
 Then, you will have an unlimited amount of time to find a gestational surrogate.

 The average cost of using a surrogate in the U.S. ranges from $90,000–$130,000.
 Exactly how much your surrogacy will cost depends on several factors.
 The payment that surrogates personally receive ranges from $25,000–$50,000.
-The remainder of the costs include:
+The remainder of the cost of surrogacy includes:

 There are still other factors that influence the cost of surrogacy.
 For example, if you have employer benefits or health insurance that covers some of the costs of IVF, then you may be able to save on the total cost of surrogacy.
 If you have a family member or friend who is willing to act as a compassionate or altruistic surrogate (someone who is not compensated for surrogacy), then your surrogacy journey may be more affordable.